flightaware/tohil/Doc/reference/tohil_python_functions.rst

    to the increment amount.

-   If the contents of the variable preclude it being used as an integer, a Python TypeError exception will be thrown.
+   If the contents of the variable preclude it being used as an integer, Tohil will raise a Python TypeError exception.

 .. function:: tohil.interact()